deepweb-system/Pain/README.md

 > [!CAUTION]
 > 🔒 **This repository is now private.**
-> Due to security reasons, protecting API credentials, and ensuring project integrity, **Pain-Bot v2.0** is no longer maintained in a public repository.
+> Due to security reasons, protecting API credentials, and ensuring project integrity, **Pain-Bot** is no longer maintained in a public repository.
 Source code access and active updates are restricted to authorized maintainers.

 ---